shrinha/Spam-Filter-Using-Naive-Bayes/README.md

 # Spam-Filter-Using-Naive-Bayes
 A spam filtering based on Naive Bayes classifier with add-one smoothing to avoid zero counts
+The same has has been deployed on streamit and can be found here: https://spam-filter-using-naive-bayes-predictor.streamlit.app/
 ## Description
 This was done as a part of Assignment 7 under the course CS250 : Artificial Intellgence Lab for Spring 2023 Semester
 ## Problem